Prüvit Ketones Review: Better Than Keto Diet?

 Disclaimer: None of the information in this article constitutes medical advice, and is just the opinion of the writer(s).
 We recommend that patients follow their doctor’s guidance in regard to ketosis.

 Prüvit is a keto brand that sells what they call “therapeutic” ketones.
-The brand claims that their product line “supports healthy cell function,” “rapidly repairs DNA,” “supports healthy immune function” and more.
+The brand claims that their product line “supports healthy cell function,” “rapidly repairs DNA,” “supports healthy immune function,” and more.

 Ingredient Analysis

-Pruvit vitamin and mineral ingredients
+Prüvit KETO//OS NAT vitamin and mineral ingredients list

-Sodium is included at a high dose of 850 milligrams (mg).
 That’s over 33% of the total daily intake recommended by the Food and Drug Administration (FDA).

-Individuals on a keto diet may require higher sodium intake than those on a standard American diet, but it would be best to speak with a doctor or nutritionist about that.
+Individuals on a keto diet may require higher sodium intake than those on a Standard American diet, but it would be best to speak with a doctor or nutritionist about that.

-Calcium, magnesium and two B-vitamins are included in this blend and we're unsure why.
 We haven't come across any evidence that these nutrients promote ketosis, and KETO//OS NAT is branded as a keto supplement and not a multivitamin.

-KETO//OS Ketone Blend ingredients
+Prüvit KETO//OS N8 Max NAT Blend ingredients list

 R-beta-hydroxybutyrate is clinically shown to promote ketosis.